Big free groups acting on $\Lambda$-trees: Big free groups and -trees

-The set $\prod_A S_a$ is partially ordered under $\leq$, the lexicographic order ($A$ is required to be totally ordered so that $\leq$ will be transitive).
-In the case that the $S_a$ are partially ordered Abelian groups (partially ordered sets that satisfy $a\leq b\implies a+c\leq b+c$) then $\prod_A S_a$ is a partially ordered Abelian group.
-In the case that the $S_a$ is totally ordered, the product may not be totally ordered.
+The indexing set $A$ is required to be totally ordered so that $\leq$ is a partial order, the lexicographic order.
+In the case that the $S_a$ are partially ordered abelian groups (partially ordered sets that satisfy $a\leq b\implies a+c\leq b+c$) then $\prod_A S_a$ is a partially ordered abelian group.
+In the case that the $S_a$ are totally ordered, the product may not be totally ordered.
 It is totally ordered provided $A$ is well ordered.

-\begin{lemma} Let $A$ be an indexing set and for each $a\in A$ let $S_a$ be a totally ordered Abelian group.
-If $A$ is well ordered then the lexicographic order on $\prod_A S_a$ is a total ordering. \end{lemma}
+\begin{lemma} Let $A$ be an indexing set and for each $a\in A$ let $S_a$ be a totally ordered set.
+If $A$ is well ordered then the lexicographic order on $\prod_A S_a$ is a total order.
+The converse holds provided the sets $S_a$ have at least two elements.